LasterAlex/teloxide_tests/README.md

 - [x] Try to make a real bot with these tests, to see, where it lacks in the real usecases
 - [ ] Some feedback for a sanity check

-The main crate is mock_bot, everything is split up for simplicity.

 ## Pitfalls

 Race conditions.
 They are, to my knoledge, the most difficult.
-To avoid it, try to do the following:

-- Make a new bot for every test.
-Reusing the bot is ok, just try to not make one bot to rule them all.
-- If you REALLY want to make the one bot work, call bot.update(/_ some update _/); BEFORE any change to the database, state or anything else that can be shared accross tests. .update() locks the bot, and has to wait before this update gets dispatched or goes out of scope to change their own update
-- If you are tired, look at [this crate for serial testing](https://crates.io/crates/serial_test), this basically eliminates all the pain, but it doesn't look as nice

 ### Some errors associated with these race conditions: